timonoko/linux_on_android/README.md

 Most code is stolen from other LoA-projects, of course.
 I do not know shit.

-Needs busybox and starts with busybox-command "linuksi".
+Needs busybox and starts with terminal command "linuksi".

 Firstly you root the phone (Kingroot works).